 The City has not formally adopted deposit and investment policies that limit allowable deposits or investments and address exposure to specific risk.
-As of June 30, 2018, all of the City's investments were comprised of nonnegotiable bank certificates of deposit.
-Early withdrawal penalties are considered negligible.
+During the year 2022, the City redeemed all certificates of deposits.

 Note 5 - Property Taxes

 The City's property tax is levied each October 1 on assessed values as of the prior January 1, for all real and business personal property located within the City.
 Taxable assessed value represents the appraisal value less applicable exemptions authorized by the City Council.
 Taxes are due November 1 immediately following the levy date and are delinquent after the following January 31.
 The City assesses a maximum penalty of 10% on delinquent taxes.